vstram/crewai_extrachallenge/README.md

 - [Join our Discord](https://discord.com/invite/X4JWnZnxPb)
 - [Chat with our docs](https://chatg.pt/DWjSBZn)

-Let's create wonders together with the power and simplicity of crewAI.
+Let's build intelligent fraud detection systems together with the power and simplicity of crewAI.